toddledev/documentation/docs/03-get-started/03-project-details/index.md

 The branch is created and you are automatically redirected to the editor to start working.

 ### All Branches
-You can see all branches of your project, including information about who created each one.
+You can see all branches of your project, including who created them and when.

-For each branch you have following actions:
+For each branch you have the following actions:
-- **Edit**: Opens the branch in the editor, where you can work on your project.
+- **Edit**: Opens the branch in the editor to make changes.
-- **View changes**: Provides an overview of all modifications in the branch.
-If the branch is not based on the latest main branch, you will also see any conflicts caused by outdated components or actions.
-This helps you resolve conflicts before syncing with the current main branch.
+- **View changes**: See an overview of all modifications in the branch.
+If the branch is outdated, conflicts will be highlighted for resolution before syncing with the main branch.
-- **Preview**: Opens the live version of the branch
+- **Preview**: Opens the live version of the branch.

 ## Version History
 The Version History section provides an overview of all commits made to the project.
 This helps maintain control over project iterations and ensures that previous states can be rolled back when necessary.